microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

     ![AzResourceProvider Bash](./04.png)

-- Check whether Azure Policy is installed in an Azure Arc connected cluster
+- Check whether Azure Policy is installed in an Azure Arc-enabled Kubernetes cluster

   > by running the ```kubectl get pods -n gatekeeper-system``` command.